Endava/cats/README.md

 - `> cats help` or `cats -h` will list all available options

-- `> cats list --fuzzers` will list all the existing fuzzers, grouped on categories
+- `> cats list --fuzzers` will list all the existing fuzzers, grouped by categories

 - `> cats list --fieldsFuzzingStrategy` will list all the available fields fuzzing strategies